alanduvall/alanduvall.github.io/_posts/2013-12-28-hello-world.md

 It has been a long time coming and I am happy to say I finally have a blog up on the interwebs.
 Now if only I could get on "the google"

 Speaking of "the google", I am challenging myself to a 90 day challenge where by I plan to conquer the first page of google with only information relating to the true "Alan Duvall"
 Now the interesting aspect of this challenge is that it truly ranges from 0 to 100 in terms of difficulty depending on your name.
 And unfortunately for me I also have to compete with a legitimate accounting business.
 I put my odds of succeeding at 85%.
-As you continue to follow me in my journey through this challenge as well as future challenges please Click To Tweet
+As you continue to follow me in my journey through this challenge as well as future challenges please <a href="http://ctt.ec/Ob9Rc " target="_blank">Click To Tweet</a>